 Yes, you will still have access to a health visitor.
 Health visitors are still working and are likely to be offering telephone services on a 9-5 basis.
 Your healthcare visitor will ask you about your general health, your baby’s general health, whether you are experiencing bleeding, how you are sleeping, and whether you have the support you need from family and friends at home.

 Can I have visitors?

-This pandemic is a rough time for everyone so we want to make sure you have the support you need.
-It is important that you take proactive steps for your health during this time.
+This pandemic is a rough time for everyone, so we want to ensure you have the support you need.
+It is essential that you take proactive steps for your health during this time.

 If you want to learn more about sleep training and our sleep philosophy, contact us at email@example.com or call +659-828-6264.